Library

 HIPAA compliant

-• Best interpreted with direct bilirubin, blood counts, hemolysis markers, and liver enzymes.
+• Best interpreted with direct bilirubin, total bilirubin, and complete blood count.

 What is Bilirubin, Indirect?